 Designer: After a design by Louis Christiaan Kalff.

 Other versions: The Philips Timor 69 desk lamp was made in several colours.

-Major/Timor: This lamp has two names.
-The first name in the early 1970s was Major.
-In the late 1970s it became Timor 69.
-This desk lamp was produced until the 1980s.
+Major/Timor/Consul: This lamp has 3 names.
+The first name in the early seventies was Major.
+In the late 70’s it became Timor 69.
+The Timor was produced until the eighties and is much higher.
+The Major is 54,0 cm / 21.25”.
 It is based on a design by Louis Kalff as you can see on the left.

 The difference between the two desk lamps is that the Timor is earthed, the Major is not.

 The third name is Consul.
 The Consul is 57 cm / 22.44” high.
 It is made for a silver cup light bulb of 200 watt.

 In all probability this lamp was re-designed by the internal design-team of Philips.
 It is possible that it was approved by mister Kalff, since he has an advisory function for the company after his retirement.
 Louis Kalff started to work for Philips in 1925.